Skip to content

 coil_model.add_coil_specification(coil)

-The coil topology specifies how the electrical circuit connects to the coil.
+The topology specifies how the electrical circuit connects to the coil.

 Name Description Illustration